irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 All such concerns will be considered and action will be taken as appropriate, up to and including exclusion of the offending party from IRTF activities.

-The IRTF operates and make use of a number of mailing lists and other online discussion forums.
+The IRTF operates and makes use of a number of mailing lists and other online discussion forums.
 The Research Group chairs act as moderators for such forums used by their research groups; the IRTF Chair moderates IRTF-wide lists and discussion forums.
-Harassment or disruption due to the posting of messages that are off-topic, inflammatory, abusive or otherwise inappropriate on these lists and discussion forums will not be tolerated.
+Harassment or disruption due to the posting of messages that are inflammatory, abusive, or otherwise inappropriate, or the repeated posting of off-topic material, on these lists and discussion forums will not be tolerated.
 Moderators will respond to harassing or disruptive behaviour with a warning in the first instance, but thereafter may temporarily or permanently suspend posting rights for any individual engaging in such behaviour.